symfony-cmf/symfony-cmf-docs/getting_started/menu.rst

             'menu_basepath' => '/cms/menu',
         ));

-If you need multiple menu roots, you can create further PHPCRMenuProvider instances and register them with KnpMenu - see the CMF MenuBundle ``DependencyInjection`` code for the details.
+If you need multiple menu roots, you can create further ``PhpcrMenuProvider`` instances and register them with KnpMenu - see the CMF MenuBundle ``DependencyInjection`` code for the details.